akstspace/acton-agent/.github/instructions/documentation.instructions.md

 - Add troubleshooting tips if relevant
 - Include both basic and advanced usage
 - **Integrate seamlessly** - new content should blend with existing docs
+- **Create new doc files for substantial new features** - consider adding new files in `docs/` for major features
+- **Update navigation/index** - if adding new doc files, update README.md and docs/README.md to reference them

 ❌ **DON'T:**
 - Add documentation without examples